-The Township holds monthly operations meeting to consider system issues and determine approaches to resolve any issues.
+The Township and operating authority hold bi-monthly operations meeting to consider system issues and determine approaches to resolve any issues.
 These are documented, updated on GIS as relevant, and taken into account when preparing annual budgets.

 As noted below improvements related to SCADA allow the use of trending analysis as an indicator of changing conditions or impacts of a change.